PseudoDevs/IamGhost/amd1.md

-Last updated: 2024-04-09 17:28:50
+Last updated: 2024-04-09 17:29:23
-Random Quote: Marshall: "Excuse me, miss.
-When you get a chance, could you bring over a hundred shots of tequila please?"Barney: "I'll have the same." - Marshall Eriksen
+Random Quote: A thousand eyes, a hundred skins, wisdom deep as the roots of ancient trees.
+Greenseers.  -  Bloodraven